 An absence may be excused when it is demonstrated that the purpose of the absence is to take advantage of a valid educational opportunity.
-Approval for such an absence must be granted two weeks prior to the absence in accordance with the Student Educational Leave of Absence Policy.
+Approval for such an absence must be granted prior to the absence in accordance with the Student Educational Leave of Absence Policy.

 Section 13-1301 of the Public School Code establishes the right for students in Pennsylvania to attend school.
 Students between the ages of 6 and 21 years who are residents of any school district and are of “school age” are entitled to a public education.
 Furthermore, “compulsory school age” is defined in Section 13-1326 of the Public School Code as “…the period of a child’s life from the time the child’s parents elect to have the child enter school, which shall not be later than the age of eight (8) years, until the age of seventeen (17) years or graduation from an accredited high school”.